d-roman-halliday/simple_cd_stripper/README.md

 git pull

+# Youch the wsgi file to refresh apache
+touch simple_cd_stripper.wsgi

-# Or the changes won't show
+# Or, if the changes won't show
 sudo systemctl reload apache2
 ```